samboy/WeightLoss/README.md

 # What this is

-This is a pretty chart showing my weight loss progress.
+This is a pretty chart showing my weight loss progress in the spring of 2023.
+Once I hit my wight goal in early April of 2023, I archived this project (but still keep track of my weight in a private diary) because my goal has become building up muscle.

 # Requirements